Can You Wax Your Car Too Much? Yes

 Can you wax your car too much?
 How To Wax Your Car - Complete Guide - carcarehacks.com

 1. Wash Your Car First: Start off by washing your car with soap and clean water, do not wash with chemicals.
 Make sure your car is dry before applying wax.
-The reason why you need your carOpens in a new tab.
+The reason why you need your car to be clean and dry is that wax is not effective on a dirty or wet surface.

 2. Apply Polish: If your vehicle has that worn-out look because of scratches and faded paint, polish your car before applying wax.
 This step is important because the polish removes a thin layer of clear coat, and another layer shows up that has more color and is smoother.
 Just gently rub the polish on your vehicle’s surface with a microfiber cloth and remove it with another microfiber cloth.

-5. Foam Applicator: Foam applicators come free when you buy a car wax.
-If you don’t have, you can use a damp sponge.
+5. Foam Applicator: Foam applicators come free when you buy car wax.
+If you don’t have one, you can use a damp sponge.
 Take a moment to read the instructions on the wax’s label.
 Apply a thin layer of wax because it will be easier for you to remove it afterward.

 6. Wait: Read the instructions from the wax label to see the recommended waiting duration.